-We’re excited to announce that this year at our annual conference, the return of the ASEE Living Wall.
+We’re excited to announce the return of the ASEE Living Wall.

 Each year at the conference attendees will contribute their thoughts to the wall, by writing a response to a particular question or idea.

-The Wall will be preserved and displayed from year to year, growing bigger and bigger, and serving as a historical document of our conference attendees’ insights, ruminations, and reflections.
+The Wall will be preserved and displayed from year to year, growing bigger and bigger, and serving as an historical document of our conference attendees’ insights, ruminations, and reflections.

 Join your friends and colleagues as we jump-start our day with a renewing stretch and meditation class!

 The ASEE Annual Conference workshops have been moved to Sunday!